mcdviii/dactyl-guide/klug-dactyl.md

 <div class="NOTES">
 While browsing around looking at these ergonomic keyboards I see a recurring
-question: "Why would you need/want that.", and I think tt's a fair question.
+question: "Why would you need/want that.", and I think that it's a fair question.
 It smacks of iPhone ownership or RGB lighting: Do you really need that?
 To the outside observer it might look like an expensive, showy & unnecessary gadget.
-But I think there are real health benefits to using a proper ergonomic keyboard, and in this talk I'd like to go over what I've found while looking into this topic.
+But I think there are real health benefits to using a proper ergonomic keyboard, and in this talk I'd like to go over some of the things I've found while looking into the topic.
-Now to be clear, I don't experience RSI issues, nor have I ever.
-Over the past year I've just decided to make a concious effort to avoid them given my hobbies & future plans.
-I use a computer a lot, and I would like to continue using a computer a lot with as few negative affects as I can manage.

 </div>

 <div class="NOTES">
-First I think we need to get a better understanding of what a regular keyboard is, so that we can understand what we're working with.
+First I think we need to get a better understanding of why a regular keyboard is the way it is, so that we can understand what we're working with.

 </div>